rockroman/CI_PP1_SO/README.md

 ### User Stories

 ####  New(First-time) User
-0. As a New User, I want to easily to navigate the entire website intuitively.
+0. As a New User, I want to easily  navigate the entire website intuitively.
 1. As a New User,I want to know what the company offers.
 2. As a New User,I want to know the price of the services that company offers.
 3. As a New User,I want to know the best and quickest way to contact the company.